Sign up as a

 Jamaica was nice.
 Recommend taking a two week vacation there.

-• Robert G. 8 months ago
+• Robert G. 2 years ago

 I recommend MycoMeditations very highly and without reservations.